pyprojectx/pyprojectx/README.md

 ## Why yet another tool when we already have pipx etc.?
 * As Python noob I had hard times setting up a project and building existing projects
 * There is always someone in the team having issues with his setup, either with a specific tool, with Homebrew, pipx, ...
-* Adding tools as dev dependencies often leads to dependency conflicts
+* Adding tools as dev dependencies impacts your production dependencies and can even lead to unresolvable conflicts
 * Different projects often require different versions of the same tool

 ## Best practices